MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/resource-manager-explainer.md

 ---
 title: Explainer - what is Azure Resource Manager?
-description: Explanation of the internal functioning of Azure Resource Manager
+description: Explains the internal functioning of Azure Resource Manager
 author: petertay
 ---